wp-plugins/youtube-channel/readme.txt

 * Option to use light controls theme
 * Set custom text for link to channel
 * Option to show link to channel
-* Option to open channel in new tab/window
 * Option to use target="_blank" instead of javascript window.open() for chanel link in new tab/window

 = Styling =